MayurBhama/sepsis_project/README.md

 ### 2.1 Data Source

-We used the **PhysioNet Computing in Cardiology Challenge 2019** dataset - a real-world collection of ICU patient records.
+We used the **PhysioNet Computing in Cardiology Challenge 2019** dataset - a real-world collection of ICU patient records from two hospital systems.

 ### 2.2 Dataset Statistics